Cortan122/ImageEditor/README.md

 `xclip` and `imagemagick` (specifically `import`) are used for taking screenshots on x11, because i couldn't be bothered to implement it manually.

 To compile this on windows, if it still even works there, you'll need `tcc.exe`.
+The windows compilation is currently very broken, i suggest you use the v1.0 commit with raylib 3.5.

+### Some additional make dependencies

+Those are mostly common sense coreutils.

+* gnu make
+* xxd
+* find
+* akw
+* a C compiler that supports the `-MMD` option

 ## Build & Run